stephan-strate/teamspeak-league-update/README.md

 #### Download
 You can download the latest version [3.0.2](https://github.com/stephan-strate/teamspeak-league-update/releases/tag/3.0.2) via GitHub.</br>
 Older versions aren't available anymore, due riots api changes.
+Get more information in our [changelog](https://github.com/stephan-strate/teamspeak-league-update/blob/master/CHANGELOG.md).

 #### What do I need?
 Nothing.
 You just need a server/computer to run the bot on (most likely the server your ts is running on).